ubuntu-robotics/design/articles/ros_node_idl.md

 Outside of security, there are several fascinating possibilities unlocked by having such an interface.

 For example, consider how this could impact [ROS 2 launch][launch_ros].
-Benefiting from the declared interface(s), it would be able to execute many kind of static asserts (i.e. at launch-time, before running anything) upon the whole system to be launched.
+Benefiting from the declared interface(s), it would be able to execute many kind of static assertions (i.e. at launch-time, before running anything) upon the whole system to be launched.
 Such assertions are e.g.:
 - Check for duplicates.
 - Check for multiple publishers on a single topic.